Core Group Guide

 (10 minutes)

 Begin by having each person briefly share how they’re entering the group time.
 This can look like briefly sharing a high and a low from the week.
 Minister as appropriate.
-No matter what is shared, bless and thank God for being the father who sets the lonely in family (Psalm 68:6).
+No matter what is shared, bless and thank God for sending Jesus to save us from our sins and the present evil age (Galatians 1:3-5).

 2. Accountability